-Sadly, there are a number of common situations that result in disputes between entertainers and their lawyers.
+When you are an entertainer, there are even more specific disputes you might face with your attorney.
 The best way to protect yourself from an ugly dispute with an attorney is to approach all relationships with lawyers carefully and anticipate problems before they catch you.

 Situation #1: A contract negotiation goes on forever.

+Entertainment lawyers spend a good amount of their time negotiating contracts.
 Lawyers’ fees can quickly get out of control if negotiations for contracts drag on too long.
-During this time an entertainer may be missing other, better opportunities or simply paying too much for legal fees.
+During this time, an entertainer may be missing other, better opportunities or simply paying too much for legal fees.

 It’s normal for contracts to go through many drafts to correct errors and ensure the language is exactly how everyone wants it.
-While it would be foolish to rush into signing a contract without examining it carefully and making appropriate changes, you also don’t want the revision process to go on forever.
+While it would be foolish to rush into signing a contract without examining it carefully and making appropriate changes, you also don’t want the revision process to go on indefinitely.
 As long as you and your attorney are conscientious, the fewer drafts, the better.
 It is common for major film or music deals to take four to six months to negotiate.
-Independent deals should take less—usually under three months.
+Independent, smaller deals should take less time—usually under two months.

 Make sure you and the attorney are in agreement as to the goals of the contract negotiation.
-For example, if getting a guaranteed two-picture deal is most important, tell your lawyer that is your number one priority.
-Once you have achieved most or all of your goals, then be flexible on remaining issues so that you can save time.
+For example, if getting a guaranteed two-film deal is most important, tell your lawyer that is your number one priority.
+If getting a deal signed quickly, and money quickly in your hands, is the priority, then make that clear to your lawyer from the start.
+Once you have achieved most or all of your goals, be flexible on remaining issues so that you can save time.

 Situation #2: A lawsuit goes on forever.

-Beware of litigation!
+Beware of allowing such lengthy litigation.
 One lawsuit can easily cost $10,000 to $100,000, and often the only ones who profit are the lawyers.
-If you’re in a dispute, before screaming “I’ll see you in court!” ask your attorney for a realistic assessment of your odds and the potential costs.
+If you’re in a dispute, before screaming “I’ll see you in court!” ask your attorney for a realistic assessment of your odds, the potential costs, and the likely number of months or years to the finish line.
 The assessment and underlying reasoning should be in plain English.
-If a lawyer can’t explain your situation clearly to you, he or she won’t be able to explain it clearly to a judge or jury.
+A lawyer who can’t explain your situation clearly to you won’t be able to explain it clearly to a judge or jury.

 Lawyers are bound by ethical rules to disclose if there is a potential conflict of interest.
 A conflict of interest occurs whenever the lawyer represents adverse interests; for example, if your attorney also represents your manager.
 When there is a conflict of interest, there is the potential that your attorney may not battle as forcefully for your position.
 For example, if the attorney represents you and a movie company, it is possible that the attorney will be apprehensive of endangering a lucrative relationship with the movie company.
 Another danger is that the attorney you use may enter into an unethical relationship with an entertainer’s manager or record company.

-Many entertainers proceed in the face of a potential conflict because they have faith in their attorney’s ability to protect the entertainer’s interests and perhaps because they believe that such so-called conflicts can be helpful.
-Keep in mind that many people shop for a lawyer because he or she has conflicts (also known in our business as “relationships”).
-These relationships can be great and provide otherwise unavailable access, until it becomes a double-edged sword.
+Some entertainers proceed in the face of a potential conflict because they have faith in their attorney’s ability to protect their interests and perhaps because they believe that such so-called conflicts can be helpful.
+Keep in mind that many people look for a lawyer who, technically speaking, has conflicts (also known in the business as “relationships”).
+These relationships can be great and provide otherwise unavailable access, until they become a double-edged sword.

-If you want to proceed, your attorney may furnish you with a waiver in which the entertainer gives up any right to complain about the situation later.
+If you want to proceed, your attorney may furnish you with a waiver to sign, in which you give up any right to complain about the situation later.
 The waiver is used to protect the attorney from a malpractice claim.
-You don’t have to sign the waiver, but the attorney will probably not go ahead if you don’t sign it.
+You don’t have to sign it, but the attorney will probably not go ahead if you don’t.
 If you do not want to sign, find a different attorney.